GLOBAL MARKETS-World shares attempt bounce after worst week in two years

 By Sujata Rao

-LONDON, Feb 12 (Reuters) - World shares climbed half a percent on Monday, attempting to brush off fresh rises in global bond yields while equity futures also pointed to a firmer session on Wall Street which suffered its worst week in two years.
+LONDON, Feb 12 (Reuters) - World shares staggered higher on Monday after suffering their worst week in two years, attempting to brush off fresh rises in global bond yields while equity futures pointed to a firmer Wall Street session ahead.

-A higher Friday close for New York stocks following a week of “vol” induced selling, lifted markets in Asia and Europe, helping MSCI’s all-country index rise off four-month lows , while European shares firmed 1.4 percent after touching six-month troughs last week.
+A higher Friday close for New York stocks following a week of “vol” induced selling, lifted markets in Asia and Europe, helping MSCI’s all-country index 0.5 percent while European shares were 1.5 percent higher.

-Wall Street’s equity volatility gauge, the VIX - the spike in which had kicked off the ructions - was at 26.5 percent, easing off Friday’s 29 percent close.
+Wall Street’s equity volatility gauge, the VIX - the spike in which had kicked off the ructions - was at 25.5 percent shortly after opening, versus Friday’s 29 percent close.

-While the index had rocketed to 50 at the height of last week’s turmoil, current levels are well above the long-term average around 11 percent, in a sign that investors’ nerves are still jangling.
+However, that is well above its long-term average around 11 percent, showing the jitters are not completely extinguished.

-The continued move-up in bond yields is reinforcing the fear of more volatility ahead.
+The continued move-up in bond yields is reinforcing that view.
 Ten-year Treasury yields hit new four-year highs around 2.90 percent, while German yields, the benchmark for Europe, hovered just below 0.8 percent, the 2-1/2-year high touched last week .

 “People are nervous after the shock of the past week but it doesn’t feel like there is a crisis around the corner.
 But never say never,” said Grant Lewis, head of research at Daiwa Capital Markets in London.